this-is-tobi/homelab/docs/03-infrastructure.md

 - 3 x master nodes
 - 5 x worker nodes

-The cluster comes with k3s integrated [klipper](https://github.com/k3s-io/klipper-lb) loadbalancer and [traefik](https://traefik.io/) ingressController.
+The cluster comes with k3s integrated [klipper](https://github.com/k3s-io/klipper-lb) loadbalancer ([traefik](https://traefik.io/) ingressController is disabled for manual installation.
 For convenience, [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) is deployed to perform an automatic k3s upgrade on each node by using two plans (one for masters and the other one for workers).

 [Longhorn](https://longhorn.io/) is used to deliver distributed block storage accross kubernetes, it will enroll all servers tagged `additional_disk: true` in [inventory/hosts.yml](../ansible/inventory-example/hosts.yml).